 Further, the vote in the United Kingdom (UK) in favor of exiting the EU, referred to as Brexit, has created uncertainty with regard to data protection regulation in the UK.
-Specifically, while the Data Protection Act of 2018, which "implements" and complements the GDPR achieved Royal Assent on May 23, 2018 and is now effective in the UK, aspects of data protection in the UK, such as the transfer of data from the EEA to the UK, remain uncertain.
-During the period of "transition" (i.e., until December 31, 2020), EU law continued to apply in the UK, including the GDPR, after which the GDPR was converted into UK law.
-Beginning in 2021, the UK is now a "third country" under the GDPR.
-We may, however, incur liabilities, expenses, costs, and other operational losses under GDPR and applicable EU Member States and UK privacy laws in connection with any measures we take to comply with them.
+Specifically, while the Data Protection Act of 2018, which "implements" and complements the GDPR achieved Royal Assent on May 23, 2018 and is now effective in the UK along with a version of the GDPR referred to as the UK GDPR.
+Collectively, the Data Protection Act of 2018 and the UK GDPR authorize significant fines, up to the greater of £17.5 million or 4% of global turnover, and expose us to two parallel regimes and other potentially divergent enforcement actions for certain violations.
+Further, aspects of data protection in the UK remain uncertain.
+On June 28, 2021, the European Commission issued an adequacy decision under the GDPR and the Law Enforcement Directive, pursuant to which personal data generally may be transferred from the EU to the UK without restriction; however, this adequacy decision is subject to a four-year "sunset" period, after which the European Commission's adequacy decision may be renewed, and this decision may be revoked or modified in the interim.
+We may incur liabilities, expenses, costs, and other operational losses under GDPR and applicable EU Member States and UK privacy and data protection laws and regulations in connection with any measures we take to comply with them.

 In addition, in California the CCPA creates new individual privacy rights for California consumers (as defined in the law) and places increased privacy and security obligations on entities handling personal data of consumers or households.
 The CCPA requires covered companies to provide new disclosure to consumers about such companies' data collection, use and sharing practices, provide such consumers new ways to opt-out of certain sales or transfers of personal information, and provide consumers with additional causes of action in data breach situations.
 The CCPA went into effect on January 1, 2020, and the California Attorney General commenced enforcement actions for violations on July 1, 2020.
-Moreover, the CPRA recently was approved by California voters in the November 3, 2020 election.
+Moreover, the CPRA was approved by California voters in the November 3, 2020 election.
 The CPRA will significantly modify the CCPA, creating obligations beginning on January 1, 2022, with implementing regulations expected on or before July 1, 2022, and enforcement commencing July 1, 2023.
 The CPRA creates further uncertainty and may require us to incur additional costs and expenses.
+The CCPA and CPRA could mark the beginning of a trend toward more stringent privacy legislation in the United States.
+The CCPA has prompted a number of proposals for federal and state privacy legislation.
+For example, in March 2021, Virginia enacted the Virginia Consumer Data Protection Act (CDPA), a comprehensive privacy statute that becomes effective on January 1, 2023 and shares similarities with the CCPA.
+In addition, on July 7, 2021, Colorado enacted the Colorado Privacy Act (CPA), becoming the third state to pass comprehensive consumer privacy legislation in the United States.
+These and other new laws that may be proposed or enacted could increase our potential liability and adversely affect our business.